Discover how easy it is to gain control of your life again

-Signs of emphysema generally describe what a doctor looks for when trying to identify the disease and its severity in a patient.
-They include:
+Signs of emphysema generally describe what a doctor looks for when trying to diagnose the disease and measure its severity in a patient.
+The signs of emphysema include:

-Symptoms of emphysema typically describe what a patient with emphysema feels.
+Emphysema symptoms typically describe what a patient with emphysema feels.
 The most common symptom of emphysema is progressively worsening shortness of breath.
 Initially, shortness of breath may only be noticeable during periods of exertion, such as when mowing the lawn or climbing stairs.
 However, this is one of the hallmark emphysema symptoms, which continues to get worse as the disease progresses.
 In the advanced stages of the disease, shortness of breath may occur even at rest.
 Other common symptoms of emphysema include:

-It may take years of repeated exposure to tobacco smoke and/or other airway irritants for signs and symptoms of emphysema to appear.
+It may take years of repeated exposure to tobacco smoke and/or other airway irritants for signs of emphysema and emphysema symptoms to appear.
 If you experience any of the signs and symptoms listed above, especially if you have a history of exposure to tobacco smoke or other noxious stimuli, make an appointment to see your health care provider as soon as possible.
 The sooner you catch the signs of emphysema, the sooner you can begin treating your emphysema symptoms and, hopefully, slow the progression of this disease.